DavidThomas-coder/DavidThomas-coder/README.md

 Full-Stack Engineer and Developer
 ---------------------------------

-I am an Full-Stack Engineer and Developer, recently graduated from @LaunchAcademy.
+Hey there!
+I'm a Full-Stack Engineer and Developer, recently graduated from @LaunchAcademy.
 I am equipped with skills in JavaScript, React.js, Express, Node.js and SQL and am excited to learn more!

 * 🌍  I'm based in Boston, MA
 * ✉️  You can contact me at [det625@gmail.com](mailto:det625@gmail.com)